- Home

 Next, make sure you get some other opinions on your work.
 Consider asking your undergraduate art professors if they wouldn’t mind reviewing your portfolio.
 In some regions, you can even seek out National Portfolio Day events, where graduate school fine arts faculty will look at your portfolio and offer constructive critiques.

 Finally, don’t be afraid to take risks.
-Nery Lemus, MFA, program director for the MFA in Visual Art program at Azusa Pacific University, explained that fine arts programs are typically looking for students who have begun to establish their creative identity but are open to exploring and developing further.
+Fine arts programs are typically looking for students who have begun to establish their creative identity but are open to exploring and developing further.

 Key Considerations for Creating Your Portfolio